 But since sodium has been falsely maligned for decades as being bad for heart health, most elderly folks avoid it as much as possible.

 The solution is simple: get enough sodium.
 Based on published data, I recommend shooting for 5 grams of sodium per day, which is about 2.5 teaspoons of salt.
-That was the level of sodium consumption linked to the lowest level of heart attacks and strokes in high-risk patients—and it’s plenty to prevent hyponatremia in non-athletes.
+That was the level of sodium consumption linked to the lowest level of heart attacks and strokes in high-risk patients—and barring medical considerations, it’s plenty to prevent hyponatremia in non-athletes.

 So drinking to thirst, monitoring urine color and output, consuming electrolyte water, and keeping the salt shaker handy—these are the strategies I recommend to help elderly folks stay hydrated.
 Give them a try and I think you’ll find them quite useful.